tronprotocol/documentation-en/docs/architecture/event.md

 ```

 !!! note
-    Historical data query is not supported.
+    1. Historical data query is not supported.
+    2. When subscribing to non-solidified events, be sure to use the two parameters `blockNumber` and `blockHash` as the criteria to verify that the received events are valid.
+In special cases such as unstable network connections causing chain reorg, event reorg may occur as well, resulting in stale events.

 ### New Features